carlablanco/dlp-to-data-catalog-asset/README.md

 --dataset DATASET \
 --table TABLE
 ```
-BigQuery Parameters:
+### BigQuery Parameters:

 dataset: The name of the BigQuery dataset to analyze.
 table: The BigQuery table to be scanned.
 If None, the entire dataset will be scanned.
 Optional.

 2. CloudSQL:

 CloudSQL Parameters:
 The following additional parameters are required for running the project with CloudSQL as the data source:

 instance: The name of the CloudSQL instance.
 zone: The zone where the CloudSQL instance is located.
-db_user: The username of the logged-in user.
+db_user: The IAM user of the database.
+This should match the application default credentials.
 db_name: The name of the database within the CloudSQL instance.
 db_type: The type of the database (only accepts mysql or postgres).
 table: The name of the table to inspect within the CloudSQL database.

 For CLoudSQL (MySQL):